-The proposed mining site is located inside a largely untransformed, but severely degraded or overgrazed shrubland, classified as Knersvlakte Dolomite Vygieveld and Vanrhynsdorp Gannabosveld.
-The largest portion of the mining site lies inside the latter.
+The proposed mining site is located inside a largely untransformed, but severely degraded or overgrazed shrubland, classified as Vanrhynsdorp Gannabosveld and Knersvlakte Dolomite Vygieveld.
+The largest portion of the mining site lies inside the former.
 None of the vegetation types are currently listed as threatened.
 However, CapeNature commented that Vanrhynsdorp Gannabosveld is under threat from mining and agriculture, while Knersvlakte Dolomite Vygieveld has a very limited range with no formal protection.

-The southern portion of the proposed mining site, being located inside Knersvlakte Dolomite Vygieveld and encroaching onto the Widou River, poses the greatest impact as this area is more species rich and potentially more sensitive to erosion.
-This area should rather be avoided.
-The impact on ecological linkage is also likely to have some significance, due to the mining area extending into a CBA associated with the Wiedou River.
+The southernmost portion of the proposed mining site, being located inside Knersvlakte Dolomite Vygieveld and encroaching onto the Wiedou River, poses the greatest impact as this area is more species rich and potentially more sensitive to erosion.
+Impact on ecological linkage is also likely to have some significance, due to the mining site's encroachment of the Wiedou River.
+However, the proposed mining area extends northwards and eastwards away from the approved mining area and river.
+There will be no direct impact on any known SCC, although SCC were previously recorded directly adjacent to the site by other authors.
 Alien infestation and the impact on indigenous fauna will be of a lesser concern.